Digital Nomad Malaysia: The Only Guide You Will Ever Need

 As it is spoken by almost everyone in the country, it would be good to know some common Malay words as you embark upon your digital nomad journey in Malaysia.

-For example, if you wanted to say thank you, then in Malay it would be ‘terima kasih’.
+For example, if you wanted to say thank you, it would be ‘terima kasih’ in Malay.

 You could also pick up more common Malaysian phrases on Duolingo to help you communicate with people!